This was first published in the Mar/Apr 2018 issue.

 The one thing on which all of this was built, and with which all the major players were consistent, was the need to find something to replace the razed religious foundations and superstructure of traditional Christianity.

-A couple paragraphs from one popular Jung scholar will tie this all together, explaining Jung’s worldview and teachings:
+A few paragraphs from one popular Jung scholar will tie this all together, explaining Jung’s worldview and teachings:

 Within each native European there was a living pre-Christian layer of the unconscious psyche that produced religious images from the Hellenistic pagan mystery cults or even the more archaic nature religions of the ancient Aryans.
 The phylogenetic unconscious does not produce purely Christian symbols but instead offers pagan images, such as that of the sun as god.
 If the sediment of two thousand years of Judeo-Christian culture could be disturbed (as in psychotic mental diseases with a psychological component, such as dementia praecox), then this Semitic “mask” might be removed, and the biologically true images of the original “god within” could be revealed: a natural god, perhaps of the sun or stars like Mithras, or matriarchal goddesses of the moon or blood, or phallic or chthonic gods from within Mother Earth. . . .